Gurupatil0003/DSA_Tutorial/Tree/Tree_Properties.md

 - Internal Nodes with Two Children (I):

-- Node A has children B and C.
+`- Node A has children B and C.
   Node B has children D and E.
   Node C has children F and G.
   Node D has children H and I.
   Node F has children J and K.
-  Thus,
+  Thus,`
 ```c
  I=5.
 ```